moehriegitt/hob3l/doc/scadformat.md

 values, because it was felt that error messages are better than silently assuming a default, particularly for finding bugs.

-Up to now, there are no extensions introduced by Hob3l in the syntax, so any file Hob3l reads should also be a valid input for OpenSCAD.
-However, the semantics occasionally has less restrictions than OpenSCAD, like mirroring objects using `scale` instead of `mirror`.

 This describes OpenSCAD 2015.3 syntax.

 ## OpenSCAD CSG Format